SihamOubalaout/SpringDataRest/README.md

 1. Open the project in IntelliJ IDEA.
 2. Configure environment variables for connecting to MariaDB.
 Ensure the database connection settings (URL, username, password) are correctly set in `application.properties'
 3. **Run the backend**:
-   - In IntelliJ IDEA, select the main class (`MainApplication.java` or equivalent).
+   - In IntelliJ IDEA, select the main class 'SprinDataRestApplication.java'.
    - Run the application from IntelliJ (or use `mvn spring-boot:run` from the terminal).
 4. Swagger will be available at:
    - `http://localhost:8080/swagger-ui.html`